safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 <tr><td>Other Roads</td><td>Other</td></tr>
 </table>

-The list will sort itself and look like this:
+The list will sort itself by display name and look like this:

 ![](./Images/Img3.58.Ex4.EditingFTTR2.png)